joncanady/joncanady.github.com/_posts/2010-01-06-review:-kinesis-freestyle-keyboard.markdown

 ---
 layout: post
 title: 'Review: Kinesis Freestyle Keyboard'
+categories: hardware
 ---

 I've been using my new Kinesis Freestyle keyboard all this afternoon.

 Check out my [Flickr set](http://www.flickr.com/photos/jcanady/sets/72157623032263907/) for some pictures of it in action, as well as some closeups of the issues I'll mention below.